Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Through approval of this ordinance the Galveston City Council amended Chapter 34 of the city’s code.
 To view the City of Galveston’s online charter and code please visit www.galvestontx.gov or click here.
 Members of the public wishing to view ordinance 10-028 can also request a copy from the City Secretary’s Office by calling (409) 797-3510 or they can visit the office, located on the 2nd floor of City Hall, 823 Rosenberg, Galveston, TX, during regular business hours, 8:00 a.m. – 5:00 p.m.
 Monday through Friday.

-All review of work will be based on the design guidelines for the historic districts in Galveston
+All review of work will be based on the Design Standards for Historic Properties.

-These guidelines were created utilizing the Secretary of the Interior’s Standards for Rehabilitation Department, as determined by the National Park Service.
+These guidelines were created utilizing the Secretary of the Interior’s Standards for Rehabilitation, as developed by the National Park Service.

 For more information call 409-797-3900

 For Weekend or Holiday schedule information call 409-797-3909